Lesson 1 of 7 - free your true Self to guide you

 We humans are judgmental critters.
 From our earliest years, we're taught to judge people as good or bad, right or wrong, nice or obnoxious, and so on.
 We gradually accumulate criteria for respecting (approving, admiring), people - including ourselves.

-If we have wholistically-healthy, attentive caregivers, we learn to appreciate our strengths and talents and accept our limitations without undue guilt and shame.
+If we have wholistically-healthy, attentive early caregivers, we learn to appreciate our strengths and talents and accept our limitations without undue guilt and shame.
 If caregivers steadily love themselves and us in a healthy way, we may learn to like, respect, and love ourselves.

-Because of the epidemic [wounds + unawareness] cycle, the more common outcome of early childhood in America is that preteens and teens often lack self-respect and self-confidence.
+Because of the epidemic [wounds + unawareness] cycle, the more common outcome of early childhood is that preteens and teens often lack self-respect and self-confidence.
 They have inferiority complexes ("low self esteem") and related anxieties.
 Without intervention, that usually continues into adulthood and depletes health and relationships.

 Options for Improving Self Respect